Disconnected 1983 Review

 Review by Luisito Joaquín González

-Once again we’re in the realms of slasher movies that just about fit the guidelines of the group.
-As with The Shaman and Grotesque, Disconnected attempts to branch away from the hackneyed likes of The Prowler and Edge of the Axe without straying too far from the stalk and slash rulebook.
+Well, I have to first tell you that Disconnected is certainly an odd beast that takes us in to the realms of slasher movies that just about fit the traditional guidelines of the category.
+As with The Shaman and Grotesque – two similarly confused juxtapositions – this one attempts to branch away from the hackneyed likes of The Prowler and Edge of the Axe whilst still doing enough to be classed as a slasher flick.

 After the credits have rolled we meet Alicia (Francis Raines) the protagonist of the feature.
 On her way home from work one day she finds an elderly man hanging around mysteriously beside her apartment.
 Sympathetically she allows the stranger to come inside and use her phone, but whilst she’s making a cup of tea, he vanishes from her living room without trace.
 Later that night, Alicia tells her twin sister Barbara Ann (also Francis Raines) about the mysterious visitor, but she laughs it off telling her sibling that he probably just made a call and left suddenly.
 We soon learn that these twins don’t exactly see eye to eye, mainly because Barbara Ann keeps sleeping with Alicia’s boyfriends behind her back.
 Mike (Carl Koch) is the latest in the line of unfaithful partners to get the chop, not only for the aforementioned cheating, but presumably also because he has the worst case of ‘bad mullet syndrome’ that I have ever seen.
 Imagine a mid-eighties geek with a poodle on his head and you may be able to conjure up your own visual image.